KeiMoriya/imfcharts/README.md

 - A tutorial on using R at the Fund by Bas Bakker is available at https://bookr.basbakker.us/ including how to generate charts and do econometrics.

+- An old repository in Azure DevOps is at https://dev.azure.com/imf/IMF.iLab.Automation/_git/imfstyles (limited access)

 ## Testing

 All code should be tested against actual Article IV and other outputs.